 Recently I went to Sydney for a regulatory workshop at the TGA, because yes – I am a total compliance nerd and LOVE learning everything I can about regulations.
 Here are some of my key takeaways I want to share because it’s so important.

-If you're new to making skincare and haven't heard of the TGA (Therapeutic Goods Administration) - basically they regulate any therapeutic goods in Australia.
+If you’re new to making skincare and haven’t heard of the TGA (Therapeutic Goods Administration) – basically they are the regulator for any therapeutic goods in Australia.
 This includes prescription medication as well as complementary medicines such as homeopathic and aromatherapy products.

 Unless you’re listed or registered on the Australian Register of Therapeutic Goods (ARTG), you can’t make any therapeutic claims about your products.
 This means that you can’t say a product will prevent or treat a disease or illness, or affect the structure or functions of the body, e.g. heals a certain condition or controls sweat.

 My top 4 tips to help you comply with the Therapeutic Goods Act 1989

 1. Stick to making acceptable claims